johnrbrooks/Workout-Helper/README.md

 3. Every individual workout card allows you to open it and see a description of the workout and an image/gif of how to do it
 4. This will require full front-end CRUD implementation as you will need to be able to add workouts, read workouts, update workout choices, and delete workouts from the page

-## Workout Database
+## Exercise Database
-1. Each workout object should have a title/name, an image/gif of how to do the workout, a description, a suggested reps count based on beginner-advanced, and equipment necessary.
+1. Each exercise object should have a title/name, an image/gif of how to do the exercise, a description, a suggested reps count based on beginner-advanced, and equipment necessary.
-2. A user should be able to add new workouts to the database with these parameters
+2. A user should be able to add new exercises to the database with these parameters
-3. A user should be able to update new workouts to the database with these parameters
+3. A user should be able to update new exercises to the database with these parameters
-4. A user should be able to delete new workouts from the database with these parameters
+4. A user should be able to delete new exercises from the database with these parameters

 ## Search
 1. Find workouts within the database based on particular criteria